hannesne/PaddleBounceTutorial/Part2/readme.md

 Now we’ll right click on the Sphere in the Hierarchy view, and click Rename to name it Ball.

-You window should now look like this:
+Your window should now look like this:

 ![](media/a37ffe301170b6e080224d126bf05778.png)